9. Recommendations for Future Practice

 To fully embrace the idea of accessibility in museums, the opportunity to move outside of the walls is vital.
 Many communities in the most need are faced with mobility issues.
 The Weatherspoon could seize the moment and create pop-up installations that inform and expose within underserved communities; develop offsite artist calls through community organizations, churches, and centers; work with other museums and galleries to host a mutual exhibition across campuses; and identify “community curators” that represent the diversity of the community to select work from the permanent collection to exhibit.
 (BAKER)

 Incorporate what is learned from campus and community engagement into the museum’s database to sustain collaborative knowledge production.
 This would demonstrate the complexity and abundance of new knowledge generated in a collaborative process and offer a model framework for inclusive interpretation.
-(WEATHERSPOON)
+(BIANCO)